-What to do in Isle of Skye, Scotland
+What to do in Isle of Skye Scotland

 If you’re coming to the Isle of Skye Scotland, don’t miss these unbelievable sights!
 From surreal natural landscapes to ancient castles, the Isle of Skye has it all!

-About the Isle of Skye
+About the Isle of Skye Scotland

 The Isle of Skye is one of the islands of the Hebrides in the northwest of Scotland.
 Full of dramatic landscapes, ancient ruins, quaint villages, friendly people, unpredictable weather and more sheep than people, the island is a world of its own that hasn’t changed much in the last several hundred years.
 Skye island Scotland is one of the most breathtaking landscapes in world and also contains some of the most ancient geology.
 It’s so old that you can even see dinosaur footprints on the beach.

 Where to Stay on the Isle of Skye

-There are plenty of small hotels and Airbnbs throughout the island, which is small enough to stay anywhere and still have easy access to all the sights.
+There are plenty of small Isle of Skye hotels and cottages throughout the island, which is small enough to stay anywhere and still have easy access to all the sights.
 Finding a place to stay is surprisingly affordable.

 Yes there is a bridge!
 The Isle of Skye is easily accessible by car via the Skye Bridge which connects it to mainland Scotland.
 It’s about a 5 hour drive from Edinburgh, about 3 hours from Inverness and 3 hours from Glasgow.